faraazkhan/gitaliases/README.md

 checkout DFCPOC-37_Filters
 ```

-To Rebase your feature against develop (i.e Get Latest from Develop):
+To Get Latest changes from develop in your feature

 ```
-checkout <feature_name> #first checkout the feature rebase
+checkout <feature_name> #first checkout the feature get_latest
 example:
 checkout DFCPOC-37_Filters
-rebase
+get_latest
 ```
 To Push your changes: